tableau/hyper-db/website/docs/guides/hyper_file/insert_csv.md

 # Insert Data Directly from CSV Files

 Comma-separated values (CSV) are a popular file format  to import and export tabular data from programs.
 Hyper is able to directly load data into a Hyper table.
-Using the PostgreSQL-like [COPY FROM](/docs/sql/command/copy_from) command, you can copy the data much faster than you could by iteratively adding the data one row at a time.
+Using the [COPY FROM](https://developer.salesforce.com/docs/data/data-cloud-query-guide/references/dc-sql-reference/copy-from.html) command, you can copy the data much faster than you could by iteratively adding the data one row at a time.

 ```python
 from pathlib import Path